aws/s2n-quic/netbench/README.md

 cd report
 python3 -m http.server 9000
 ```
-Then navigate to `localhost:9000` in a brower to view the netbench results.
+Then navigate to `localhost:9000` in a browser to view the netbench results.

 ## How it works